openath/athlib/docs/source/vocab.rst

 :Organisation:  Organisations include Clubs, National Governing Bodies or Federations, International Federations, Regional bodies, Leagues and more.
 Organisations can `affiliate` to each other.
 This is often recognised by the payment of a fee.
 Schools and Universities can also be supported, if they compete actively and regularly.

 :Person:  We'll need to refer to people in their many roles:  athletes, coaches, officials, parents, managers and more.
+People can be identified in may ways, the simplest being a name.
+If we are sending data to be displayed in a results page this is often sufficient.
+However, if we need to analyse of store the data unique identifiers are required.
+These can be specified by an organisation, e.g `otAthleteId` or `tpAthleteId` or a combination of names, date of birth and club will often suffice.

 Contexts
 --------